DavidJanz/molecule_grammar_rnn/readme.md

 1) Install requirements.
 rdkit (chemical informatics, http://www.rdkit.org/docs/Install.html) can be tricky; we recommend using Anaconda.
+Note: the project uses pytorch 0.3.1, later versions are not backward compatible and will not run.

 2) First prepare data by running python3 data data/zinc.smi